Top Norway River’s for Atlantic Salmon

-We are regularly asked about the top Atlantic Salmon Rivers in Norway.
-However, how would you gage and measure which are the top rivers?
+We are regularly asked by people wanting to discover Norway, about which Norway River is the best for Atlantic Salmon.
+However, how would you gauge and measure which are the top Norweigen rivers?
 Do you measure by total numbers of fish caught?
 Do you look at a 5-year average or a 10-year average?
 Or would you look at the size of the fish?

-Ultimately, the verdict depends on what a person wants to achieve from their fishing experience.
+Ultimately, the verdict depends on what a person wants to achieve from their Salmon fishing in Norway experience.
 Because of this, it is paramount that our fishing consultants understand your exact requirements so they can recommend which is the best destination to exceed your expectations.

-Below we have put some of our favourite Norwegian Atlantic Salmon Rivers and the reasons why they are our favourites.
+Below we have put together some of our favourite Norway River to target Atlantic Salmon and the reasons why they are our favourites whether that be in central Norway or even Northern Norway.

-Is known by Atlantic Salmon fishermen around the world for its fabulous fly water and large Atlantic Salmon as it provides lots of possibilities of fish over 20lb and occasional fish over the magic 4lb.
+Is known by Atlantic Salmon fishermen around the world for its fabulous fly water and large Atlantic Salmon as it provides lots of opportunities to catch fish over 20lb and occasional fish over the magic 40lb.

 The Gaula River rises from its headwaters and runs through three municipalities – Holtålen, Midtre-Gauldal and Melhus.
 It runs through an area full of contrasts; from high mountain plateaus through canyons and forests to the gentler, wider and rich agricultural land near the Trondheim fjord.
 It is also one of the longest Salmon rivers in Norway being 85km from the mouth at Øysanden to Eggafoss waterfall.